nghorbani/human_body_prior/README.md

-# VPoser: Variational Human Pose Prior
+# VPoser: Variational Human Pose Prior for Body Inverse Kinematics

 ![alt text](support_data/vposer_samples.png "Novel Human Poses Sampled From the VPoser.")
 ## Description
 The articulated 3D pose of the human body is high-dimensional and complex.